CodeWithJV/holochain-challenge-3/README.md

 This test is a bit more complex.
 There will be multiple `assert` functions for testing each of these functions:

-- The creation of a comment (To read comments from the DHT, we also need to create them inside the same scenario)
-- Retrieval of a post by its action hash
+- Create a comment
-- Retreval of comments by there corresponding post
+- Retreval of comments by the corresponding post

 <details>
 <summary>